All Episodes

 I mean, let's tell the truth.

-But she felt annoyed or uncomfortable with it, and so I we have to accept that.
+But she felt annoyed or uncomfortable with it.

 It just doesn't look like that.

-And you know, we all know Joe Biden.
+And, you know, we all know Joe Biden.

 He's been here.

-I remember when I met him in Florida, before he was vice president, and he was so friendly.
+I remember when I met him in Florida before he was vice president.

-He he's the close talker.
+He's the close talker.

-And more important, I hope his is.
+But more important, I hope his is.

 Yeah.

-And you know, so he talks close.
+And, you know, so he talks close.

-He touches his chair.
+He touches the tower.

 That's what he's like.